Arptime2/Server-Backend/README.md

 #### High-Level Functions

-*   `runChatServer()`: The easiest way to get started.
+*   `runChatServer(config)`: The easiest way to get started.
 It creates a WebSocket server, serves client files, and runs an interactive terminal.
 It's a fully packaged application.
+Requires a `config` object with `clientPath` and `clientLibPath`.

 *   `createServer(options)`: Creates and starts a `RelayServer` instance.
     *   `options`: An object with `{ port, host }`.